mt-ag/apex-excel-gateway/README.md

 1) Click "Create Template" and follow the wizard
 2) Give your template a unique name
 3) Optional you can enter a deadline which is needed to calculate when the application will send reminders
+4) You need a sheet protection to prevent various actions.
+Then choose a password for your workbook here
-4) And optional too, you can enter a maximum number of rows which indicates how many rows are available to the editor
+5) You can enter a maximum number of rows which indicates how many rows are available to the editor
+6) Adopt specifications from existing templates

 #### Second step is to add column headings to the template